 To delete a page in Word, you delete what's on the page, or adjust layout and formatting to reduce the number of pages in your document

-To delete a page that contains text or graphics, select the content you want to delete, and press Delete on your keyboard.
+To delete a page that contains text, graphics, or empty paragraphs, select the content you want to delete, and press Delete on your keyboard.

 Tip: Click anywhere in the page you want to delete, press Ctrl+G, and in the Enter page number box, type \page.
 Press Enter on your keyboard, and then click Close.